 Method

-- Remove the cream cheese from the fridge at least an hour before you start.
-It needs to be properly softened or the mixture will be lumpy rather than smooth.
+- Remove the cream cheese from the fridge at least an hour before you start — it needs to be properly softened or the mixture will be lumpy.

-- Spread a thin smear of the reserved lemon cream across the base — this anchors the first biscuit layer and helps it soften evenly from below.
+- Spread a thin smear of the lemon yellow cream across the base to anchor the first biscuit layer.

-- Lay biscuits in a single layer across the base, breaking pieces to fill gaps.
+- Lay biscuits in a single layer across the base, breaking pieces to fill any gaps.
+The biscuits will be slightly wider than the tin — break to fit.

-- Spread the pink and jam layer evenly over the biscuits.
+- Spread the pink layer evenly over the biscuits.

 - Add a second layer of biscuits.